openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/02-read-content-from-a-database.md

 Since our applications (like most) will need to access a database to read retrieve and store fruits entries, we need to add Java Persistence API to our project.

-The default implementation is Spring Boot is Hibernate, and that has also been tested and verified as part of the OpenShift Application Runtimes.
+The default implementation in Spring Boot is Hibernate which has been tested as part of the OpenShift Application Runtimes.

 >**NOTE:** Hibernate is another Open Source project that is maintained by Red Hat and it will soon be productized (as in fully supported) in OpenShift Application Runtimes.